urbanware-org/inhibit/README.md

 ### Customization

-The header can be fully customized and colorized using *Bash* color codes
+The header can be fully customized and colorized using *Bash* color codes.

-For example, using different characters:
+For example, by using different characters for the letters and adding a frame around:

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓